-In order to minimise the risk of peer on peer abuse the Nobel school:
+In order to minimise the risk of peer on peer abuse the school:

-- Provides a developmentally appropriate PSHE and RSE curriculum which develops students' understanding of acceptable behaviour and keeping themselves safe - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. Nobel behaviour for learning behaviour policy).
+- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe.
+(Examples should be listed here) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
+(Examples should be listed here) - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy).